globalART19/algoTrader/README.md

 This is not even close to complete yet, so don't try to use it.

 In progress:
+- calculations are iterating backwards.
+Flip iteration and reduce data draw.
 - calcPopulate wayyy to slow.
 Increase Efficiency
 - Start building authorized client trading structure